Jules Liesl

-Jillian Liesl Saunders, professionally known as Jules Liesl, is an American singer, songwriter and model.
+Jules Liesl, is an American singer, songwriter and model.

 Personal life

 Jules Liesl is originally from Palm Beach Gardens, and moved to Los Angeles to model in 2012.
 Throughout her modeling career, she developed an eating disorder, and sought a career change to music.
 She has synesthesia.
 Liesl is an advocate for the LGBTQ+ community.

 Career

 Liesl was discovered by Noah Centineo's father Greg Centineo, after Jules's mom showed Greg a video of her singing.
 She told Genius that her biggest inspirations are Stacie Orrico, Christina Aguilera, Billie Eilish, and Sabrina Claudio.
 In December 2023, she performed at The Viper Room.
-She has worked with Phoenix Stone, Sybil Hall, and Richy Jackson for her music and visual projects.
+She has worked with Richy Jackson for her music and visual projects.

 In April 2025, she released her single "Cherry", and subsequently released remixes with Mark Picchioti, Birdee, Mousse T., James Hurr and Karsten Sollors.
 "Cherry" peaked at number 17 on the Billboard Dance/Mix Show Airplay chart.

+In December 2025, she opened for Danity Kane on the Untold Chapter Tour.